open-source-labs/OverVue/README.md

   <li>New Vuex store dashboard section</li>
   <li>More robust code snippets with Vuex props, state, and actions included</li>
   <li>Bug fixes for parent/child issues</li>
+  <li>Improved Documentation for easier onboarding of new contributors</li>
   </ul>
 </details>